chengongpp/go-optimization-guide/docs/01-common-patterns/fields-alignment.md

 Guidelines for struct alignment:

-- Order fields by decreasing size to reduce internal padding.
-Larger fields first help prevent unnecessary gaps caused by alignment rules.
+- Order fields from largest to smallest.
+Starting with larger fields helps the compiler avoid inserting padding to meet alignment requirements.
+Smaller fields can fill in the gaps naturally.
-- Group same-sized fields together to optimize memory layout.
-This ensures fields can be packed tightly without additional padding.
+- Group fields of the same size together.
+This lets the compiler pack them more efficiently and minimizes wasted space.
-- Use padding deliberately to separate fields accessed by different goroutines.
-Preventing false sharing can improve performance in concurrent applications.
+- Insert padding intentionally when needed.
+In concurrent code, separating fields that are accessed by different goroutines can prevent false sharing—a subtle but costly issue where multiple goroutines compete over the same cache line.
 - Avoid interleaving small and large fields.
 Mixing sizes leads to inefficient memory usage due to extra alignment padding between fields.
 - Use the [fieldalignment](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/fieldalignment) linter to verify.
 This tool helps catch suboptimal layouts automatically during development.